humbug83/retropie/README.md

 # Installation

-To prevent empty folders after creating the links, a few steps are required.

 Check if the drive was mounted correctly:
 - create a file in the rootdirectory of the drive called "test" (or whatever)
 - plug in the usb-drive and run\